For more information about this program or to schedule a campus visit contact:

 There are several clubs and organizations that Horse Management students are encouraged to participate in: Horseman’s Association, Equestrian Team, Polo Team, Driving Club, Dressage Club and Rodeo Club.
 Additionally, the Block and Bridle Club is for students with an interest in a variety of livestock species.
 Students have the opportunity to participate on the MSU Horse Judging Team, which competes at the Arabian Nationals and either the Quarter Horse Congress or World.
 Furthermore, should students wish to participate in an extra summer semester, they have the opportunity to take a show training or dressage training class.
 Both of which offer some opportunity for competition.

 Completion of the Horse Management Program is the first step toward a fulfilling career in the horse industry.
 Graduates work in a variety of positions in the industry.
 Jobs range from show groom positions to managing breeding or boarding facilities, from exercising young stock to training or instructing.
 Some graduates decide to start their own businesses, while others become vital parts of various-sized horse operations.

 The Horse Management Program is for individuals with a strong work ethic, a passion for horses, and who are interested in a career in the horse industry.
 Each Fall, a limited number of new students are accepted to the program so it is recommended students apply early for admission.
 Students need at least a 2.0 GPA or higher, experience working with horses, and some experience working at a horse farm.
-ACT or SAT scores are used as needed in the admission process; however, a letter of recommendation is suggested along with your application.
+ACT or SAT scores are used as needed in the admission process.